A section is t4 terminology for a web page.

 Output URI

+By default T4 creates the URI based on the page title.
 In some cases a long page title might be needed but you may want a shorter URL.
 You can override long URLs by specifying a shorter Output URI.
-For example if the title was Viewing and publishing your content, it would create a URL of /viewing-and-publishing-your-content, but if you wanted a shorter URL, for example: /viewing-content then type 'viewing content' (without the /) in the Output URI field.
-Your URI should still be meaningful and not use acronymns, abbreviations or initialisms if possible.
+For example on this page I might want to shorten it from /department-contacts to /department.
+To do this I would add 'department' (without the /) in the Output URI field (as shown in the screenshot above).
+The URI you add should still be meaningful and not use acronyms, abbreviations or initialisms if possible.
 Please see best practice for URLs.

 SEO Key phrases